|

 - World's most powerful digital camera opens eye, records first images in hunt for dark energy, Fermilab Press Room

-- KICP cosmologists Michael Turner and Joshua Frieman discuss Dark Energy and DES in an article in The Economist, The Economist
+- Cosmologists Michael Turner and Joshua Frieman discuss Dark Energy and DES in an article in The Economist, The Economist

 - 2011 physics Nobel laureates collaborators on UChicago, Fermilab projects, The University of Chicago News Office